 What kind of life do residents in assisted living communities lead?
 The same type of lifestyle those in independent living communities enjoy!
 Many assisted living residents report a boost in their independence after moving to the community.
 This is due to the fact that they receive just the right level of care and assistance with daily tasks, right when they need it.

 If you’re starting to notice your loved one is struggling to keep their home clean and tidy, that they appear disheveled or have lost or gained weight recently, or that they are relying on you to drive them to appointments and help with other daily tasks, these are all signs that their lives could improve by moving to an assisted living community.

 Making the decision to help an aging loved one move out of a longtime home might not be an easy one, but the services and amenities provided will allow for a more fulfilling life.
 Assisted living communities offer 24-hour care, along with access to wellness programs, daily meals, housekeeping services and life-enriching social activities, all designed to allow for the best quality of life.

 Find assisted living near you in New Jersey and Delaware from our Springpoint family of senior living communities.
 Our warm, welcoming assisted living neighborhoods blend the right level of care and support with unique amenities to ensure your loved one enjoys the highest quality of life.
-Some of our CCRCs also offer personal care services delivered right to your loved one’s apartment.
+Some of our Life Plan communities also offer personal care services delivered right to your loved one’s apartment.